 So what gives?
 Taste preferences influenced by both nurture and nature.
 As with many things, what you like to eat is a complex mix of your genes, what you have been exposed to, and what you are familiar or comfortable with.
 Through repeated exposure and associating cilantro with new and enjoyable foods, some have found their opinion of this love-or-hate herb to change.

 It is interesting that aversion to cilantro varies with nationality.
 A University of Toronto study of over 1,600 adults between the ages of 20 and 29 years rated their preference for cilantro from extreme dislike to extreme liking.
 The groups with very few members disliking cilantro were South Asians (7 percent disliked), Hispanics (4 percent disliked), and Middle Eastern (3 percent disliked).
-The groups who disliked cilantro the most were East Asians (21 percent disliked), Caucasians (17 percent disliked), and Africans (14 percent disliked).
+The groups who disliked cilantro the most were East Asians (21 percent disliked), Caucasians (17 percent disliked), and people of African descent (14 percent disliked).

 Getting Over Cilantro

 For those looking to acclimate themselves to cilantro, mincing, pulverizing, or crushing cilantro is a good place to start.
 Bruising cilantro through these methods releases enzymes that break down the offending aldehyde compounds, leaving them less flavorful and aromatic and allowing other flavor compounds to shine through.

 Most recipes call for adding fresh cilantro as a garnish, after cooking—it's how its signature aroma and flavor best comes through.
 If you're looking for some flavor of this herb without a super-strong in-your-face presence, try adding it to food as it cooks, as cooking cilantro also greatly reduces its potency.